terrylinooo/seo-search-permalink/README.txt

 == Frequently Asked Questions ==

-Presently there is no FAQ.
-You can leave a comment that describes your question on my plugin's page.
-I will answer you as soon as possible.
+Currently, there is no FAQ section.
+You can leave a comment describing your question on my plugin's page, and I will respond as soon as possible.

 == Changelog ==